 We don’t know why the Pacific Northwest’s skiing is not often mentioned in the same breath as the Rockies, because our experiences at places like Mt.
 Baker, Crystal Mountain, and Oregon’s Mt.
 Bachelor has been phenomenal.
 We have a soft spot for Crystal Mountain, with its close proximity to Seattle and its excellent views of Mt.
 Rainer.
 The terrain has something for everyone, and we love the highly-efficient lift system which features one of the only gondolas in Washington state.
 With a base elevation of around 4,000 feet, Crystal is a great option for people who worry that they might have trouble with the altitudes (compare to Breckenridge, whose base is at 9,600 feet!).
 The base area and lodging situation is much less built-up than its peers in the Rockies, which actually adds to the ambience in our opinion.
 Skiing in Washington State is underrated and Crystal Mountain is a great way to explore the scene.

 Best in the Midwest

 If you enjoyed this, please let us know.
 We are always looking for our Readers Choice opinions on their favorite family ski resorts as well.
 While you are at it, don’t miss our pieces on topics like great snowboards for beginners, or the best bluetooth audio ski helmets.
+We also do a ski goggle guide each year.
 We are always watching the market to make it easy for you to get your ski and snowboard information in one place!